White-tailed hawk: Description

-Immature birds are somewhat darker than adults; they may appear nearly black in faint light, in particular individuals which have little white below.
+Immature birds are darker than adults; they may appear nearly black in poor light, particularly those with little white below.
 The wing lining is conspicuously spotted black-and-white; the rusty shoulder patch is absent in younger birds.
-The tail changes from brown with several dark bars to greyish with a hazy dark band as the birds approach maturity.
-The bare parts are colored much like in the adult.
+The tail changes from brown with several dark bars to greyish with a hazy dark band as the bird approaches maturity.
+The bare parts are colored similar to the adult.

 In the Southern Hemisphere winter, young birds are sometimes mistaken for migrant red-backed hawks (Geranoaetus polyosoma).

 Call

 Its call is a high-pitched cackling ke ke ke..., with a tinkling quality that reminds some of the bleating of a goat or the call of the laughing gull.